Politics of Nicaragua: Human rights

 While property rights are protected by the Constitution, the reality is much more complicated.
 The Ortega regime often seizes private assets of political opponents.
-Gender based violence is a serious human rights concern, with 76 femicides reported in the first 11 months of 2024.
+Gender-based violence is a serious human rights concern, with 76 femicides reported in the first 11 months of 2024.
 Abortion is illegal and can result in 8 years of imprisonment.
 Nicaraguan women and children are at a high risk of experiencing sex trafficking.

 There have also been reports of possible electoral manipulation techniques.
 The Ortega-Murillo family owns seven radio stations and three television channels in Nicaragua.
 In addition to control of the media, there have been documented cases of vote miscounting, record falsification, and ballot-box destruction in 2008.
 A reform in 2012, enacted by the National Assembly, facilitated the purging of electoral rolls by allowing CSE to continuously review and remove citizens who have not voted since 2006.

+The Nicaraguan government has faced much backlash for its human rights violations by neighboring governments and international organizations.
+The UN Human Rights Experts Group has continued to denounce the government's actions, presenting a report in Geneva that claimed Ortega had engaged in "extrajudicial executions, arbitrary detentions, torture, and other cruel, inhuman, or degrading treatment" after the deaths of 40 demonstrators.
+When Ortega arrested Bishop Alvarez, a senior clergyman, accusing him of having supported the 2018 government protests, the Inter-American Commission on Human Rights (IACHR) and OHCHR jointly denounced the increase in human rights violations and called for Alvarez's release.

 Administrative divisions

 Nicaragua is divided into 15 departments: Boaco, Carazo, Chinandega, Chontales, Estelí, Granada, Jinotega, León, Madriz, Managua, Masaya, Matagalpa, Nueva Segovia, Rivas, Río San Juan, as well as in two autonomous regions: North Caribbean Coast Autonomous Region and South Caribbean Coast Autonomous Region.
 These two autonomous regions were developed from the former Mosquito Coast, which functioned as a British protectorate and therefore formed very different forms of government.
 In February of 1894, former President Zelaya militarily incorporated the coast, forcing the region to operate within the centralized governance structure and disregarding local culture.
 Following the 1979 Sandinista Revolution, the country was undergoing major political and social reforms.
 This resulted in the Law of Autonomy for the Atlantic Coast of Nicaragua in 1987, which granted the two regions autonomy in an attempt to recognize the diverse culture and structure of the region.